diegocardoso93/giude/README.md

-## First world internetless multiplayer card game
+## Internetless multiplayer card game
 Using ESP32, React, Konva.
 Work in progress...
 It's just an experiment, feel free to contribute.